ijlee2/embroider-css-modules/packages/ember-codemod-remove-ember-css-modules/README.md

 </details>

-The codemod is not responsible for fixing complex expressions.
+The codemod may fail to update complex expressions.
 Refactor templates to provide hints.
 For example, remove nested conditionals (apply them outside the HTML element) and use the `{{concat}}` helper to group substrings.

 <details>